-Egg: Yellow, spindle-shaped eggs have 11 longitudinal ridges.
-They are laid singly or in clusters, often on the upper surface of the host plant leaf.
+Egg: Yellow.
+Spindle shaped with 11 longitudinal ridges.
+Laid singly or in clusters, often on the upper surface of host plant leaf.

-Caterpillar: Mottled gray body with five orange/yellow longitudinal bands.
-The body is covered with black, dot-like tubercles and sparse long hairs.
-The head is yellow-orange and speckled with black dots.
+Caterpillar: Mottled gray with five orange/yellow longitudinal bands.
+Covered with black, dot-like tubercles and sparse long hairs.
+Head yellow orange; speckled with black dots.

 Chrysalis: White with black markings and dots.
-There is a pair of recurved black horns on the third segment.
+Two recurved black horns on third segment.

 Great Southern Whites tend to be wanderers.
 Individuals often disperse, but the species is known for massive emigrations where thousands leave to colonize new territory.
-Coastal movement is common, and some years they travel inland, using many weedy mustard plants for reproduction.
-Jim Egbert, who documented Great Southern Whites in Alabama, observed such a mass movement in June, 2016.
+Coastal movement is common, and some years they travel inland, using a variety of weedy mustard plants for reproduction.
+Jim Egbert, who documented Great Southern Whites in Alabama, observed such a mass movement in June 2016.
 He reported seeing hundreds flying in south Baldwin County, and at times, was able to see three "whites" together: Cabbage, Checkered, and Great Southern.
 In the fall, Great Southern Whites often make a backward trek.
-Freezing temperatures leave settlements only in more tropical climates, where Great Southern White pioneers wait for warm weather to reinstate their northern expansion.
+These butterflies cannot tolerate hard freezes in any life stage, and there is no winter diapause.
+Freezing temperatures leave settlements only in more tropical climates like south Florida and southern Texas.
+There Great Southern White pioneers wait for warm weather to reinstate their northern expansion.

 A dot on the county map indicates that there is at least one documented record of the species within that county.
 In some cases, a species may be common throughout the county, in others it may be found in only a specific habitat.
 The High Count information shows the highest numbers recorded for this species as well as when and where they occurred.